scaleway/scaleway-csi/examples/kubernetes/README.md

 ### Choose the type of Scaleway Block Volume

-When the new type of Scaleway Block Volume will be available, let's say it's called `b_ssd+`, you will need to add the `type` parameter to the storage class:
+When a new type of Scaleway Block Volume will be available, let's say it's called `b_ssd+`, you will need to add the `type` parameter to the storage class:
 ```yaml
 kind: StorageClass
 apiVersion: storage.k8s.io/v1